michalbielcc/bowling-refactor/README.md

 * Always keep the existing tests passing
 * Don't delete any tests
 * Commit early commit often
-* You can add new tests
 * Only refactor code that is covered by tests
-* If there are no tests for a specific case then write one